5 Pointers for Flawless Hair Post-Workout

 Now that you know how to prep hair before you train, let’s tackle what to do post-yoga or spin class.
 If you’re on the fence about washing your hair or air-drying and heading to work, here’s how to know what to do.
 “Treat your hair differently based on the intensity of your workout and the amount of sweat you produced,” says Vacarro.
 “For a low to medium intensity workout where sweating is kept to a minimum, you don’t necessarily have to wash your hair.”

-If you’re hitting Bikram yoga or a boot camp style class, shampoo is a must.
+If you’re hitting Bikram yoga or a boot camp-style class, shampoo is a must.
 “Sweat can clog pores on the scalp and can cause dry scalp and stunted hair growth,” says Vacarro.
 It can also cause foul odor and shorten the lifespan of your hair.
-If you’re a gym rat, consider using a scalp exfoliator 1-2 times a week to rid hair of any built-up debris.
+If you’re a gym rat, consider using a scalp exfoliator 1-2 times a week to rid hair of any built-up.

 MORE: The Newbie Beauty Finds We’re Already Loving in 2018